Modern Slavery Agreement

 We are aware of the misery caused by the global problem of modern slavery and human trafficking and the difficulties in tackling the issue.
 We take our responsibilities very seriously and wish to work with our suppliers to ensure positive labour standards across all of our global supply chains.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015.
+This statement is made by Avis Budget Car Rental, LLC (the Company) pursuant to section 54(1) of the Modern Slavery Act 2015.

-We are a leading global provider of vehicle rental and sharing services, with more than 11,000 rental locations in approximately 180 countries.
+We are a leading global provider of mobility solutions, with more than 10,000 rental locations in approximately 180 countries.

 Our supply chains include vehicle manufacturers, telecom/technology providers; vehicle parts/repairs, uniforms, transportation, etc.

-Our Third Party Standards of Conduct prohibit modern slavery and human trafficking, including specific prohibitions on forced labour, child labour and the requirement to protect employees from harassment and discrimination.
-We require our suppliers to assign a senior member of their business to promote compliance with the Standards of Conduct and to aim to obtain commitment from their own suppliers to comply with the Standards of Conduct.
+Our Third Party Standards of Conduct prohibit modern slavery and human trafficking, including specific prohibitions on forced labour, child labour and the requirement to comply with wage laws and protect employees from harassment and discrimination.

-This statement is made pursuant to section 54 of the Modern Slavery Act 2015 and has been approved by the Board of Directors.
-This statement constitutes the Company’s slavery and human trafficking statement for the financial year ending December 31, 2018.
-A signed copy of this statement is available, on request to Legal Team, Zipcar UK, Avis Budget House, Park Road, Bracknell, RG12 2EW.
+This statement is made by Avis Budget Car Rental, LLC pursuant to section 54 of the Modern Slavery Act 2015 and has been approved by the Board of Directors and signed by a director.
+This statement constitutes Avis Budget Car Rental LLC’s slavery and human trafficking statement for the financial year ending December 31, 2021.